epam/EPAM-AI-RUN-Marketplace/guide/workflows/templates/LinqToSQL.md

-# OKTA Implementation Workflow
+# Linq to SQL Implementation Workflow

-This guide provides a step-by-step process for integrating OKTA authentication into your project.
+This guide provides a step-by-step process for implementing Linq to SQL in your project.

 ---